NourBelka/Online-Shopping-System/README.md

 This is a Java console-based online shopping system called **SmartCart**.
 It allows customers to browse products, add them to a cart, and proceed to checkout.
-The system is designed to be exception-proof by handling input errors and business rule violations with Java exceptions.
+The system is designed to be exception-proof by handling input errors with custom Java exceptions.

 ---